MykhailoHordiichuk/my-intellij-project/README.md

 ## 🔒 Security

-All requests to /api/** are protected by basic HTTP authentication with username michael and password qwerty (from application.properties).
-Swagger UI and Actuator are publicly accessible.
-CSRF is disabled.
+- All `/api/**` endpoints are protected with Basic Auth
+- Swagger & Actuator are publicly available
+- CSRF protection disabled

+---

+## 🧑‍💼 Collaborating

+- Currently working on:
+    - Improved validation and error handling
+    - Full frontend integration via https://easy-german.netlify.app/
+    - New API endpoints and functionality
 ---
 ## 📃 License

 Free to use for learning and educational purposes.